eggplants/f_down/README.md

 **"tsumanne_down"**
-is a newborn one.
+is a newborn downloader.
 Please cheer☆ Please share whith your friend about this app.
-# tsumanne_down is...
+# How to use
 This enables you to download picture and log data from [tsumanne.net](tsumanne.net).
+This work on your terminal.
 # TODO
 - Download by...
   - some indexes